valencif/faultTool/README.md

 ## Getting Started

 Every analysis is configured with the file **FSAConfig.txt**, where the needed files are and their paths are requested.
+First time it is recommended to activate flag **debug** to see the output of internal processes.
 To compile the code is enough with running **make all** in the console, and to create a documentation **make docs**.
 To run the analysis run in the console **./bin /FSA**.

+The needed files are:

+1. HDL description: The folder containing these files should be specified in the configuration file
+   1. VHDL circuit: The specification of the module in vdhl code
+   2. src.txt: list of the vhdl files starting from the smallest modules until the top level module.
+Every line should contain one filename.
+1. TestBenches: The folder containing these files and their names should be specified in the configuration file
+   1. Testbench for RTL level: This file should output *Testbench successful* or *Testbench fail*
+   2. Testbench for gate level module
+1. SW model: This files should be place in the folder *Templates*.
+The name of this software model class is the same name of the project.
+The class is specify in *.cpp* and *.h* files.
+The model is a c++ class inheriting from **ModelSW** and should inclcude **../src/ModelSW.h**.
+If error *cannot allocate abstract ...* appears is because the model in not implementing all functions of ModelSW.

+Current version was tested in CentOS 7 for 64 bits.
+The environment was configure to use *c-shell*.

 ## License
 Copyright (C) 2020  Andrés Felipe Valencia